GenesisEducationKyiv/front-end-school-3-0-povezlo/README.md

 # Music Tracks App

-A modern Angular application for managing music tracks with a clean, responsive UI built with Angular Material.
+A modern Angular application for managing music tracks with a clean, responsive UI built with Angular Material and **functional programming** using **ts-belt monads**.

 ## Overview

-Music Tracks App is a comprehensive solution for managing music tracks.
+Music Tracks App is a comprehensive solution for managing music tracks with **functional programming approach**.
 This single-page application allows users to create, edit, delete, and search tracks in a library.
-It features audio playback with visualization, bulk operations, and responsive design.
+It features audio playback with visualization, bulk operations, responsive design, and **type-safe error handling** using **Either(Result)** and **Maybe(Option)** monads from **ts-belt**.

 ## Features